balu/website/src/cweet/learncweet.rst

         }
     }

-    // The following call does not create a closure.
+    // The following call is inlined.
-    // Instead, it inlines transform.
-    // A do expression can contain multiple statements
-    // and has the value of the last expression. transform(xs, \x => do { sum += x; sum; });
+    transform(xs, \x => do { sum += x; sum; });

     // The pipe operator is just syntax sugar for data pipelines.